316 Stainless Steel Enclosures

 Type 316 stainless steel is an austenitic chromium-nickel stainless and heat-resisting steel with superior corrosion resistance as compared to other chromium-nickel steels when exposed to many types of chemical corrodents such as sea water, brine solutions, and other highly corrosive environments.

-Since Type 316 stainless steel alloy contains molybdenum giving the metal a greater resistance to chemical attack than 304.
-Type 316 is durable, easy-to-fabricate, clean, weld and finish.
-It is considerably more resistant to solutions of sulfuric acid, chlorides, bromides, iodides and fatty acids at high temperature.
+Since Type 316 stainless steel alloy contains molybdenum, the metal has a greater resistance to chemical attack than 304.
+Type 316 is durable, easy to fabricate, clean, weld, and finish.
+It is considerably more resistant to solutions of sulfuric acid, chlorides, bromides, iodides, and fatty acids at high temperatures.
 Stainless steels containing molybdenum are required in the manufacture of certain pharmaceuticals in order to avoid excessive metallic contamination.

 Type 316 stainless steel is ideal for electrical enclosures used in coastal areas, marine applications subject to sea sprays, industrial equipment exposed to corrosive process chemicals used to make such products as inks, textiles, bleaches, photographic chemicals, and rubber, and any area subject to high exposures of chloride (including de-icing salts).

 316 Stainless Steel Electrical Enclosure Advantages